KickItLikeShika/E-learning/README.md

 # Overview

-- This is a big project with a lot of details involved in it, First the users are able to register and login, then they can get all the "Published" courses or get a specific course with its id without showing the lessons, assignments to them because they are not enrolled in this course, they also can not see the enrollment requests to this course because they are not instructors in this course.
+- This is a big project with a lot of details involved in it, First the users are able to register and login, then they can get all the "Published" courses or get a specific course with its id without showing the lessons/assignments to them because they are not enrolled in this course, they also can not see the enrollment requests to this course because they are not instructors in this course.

 - The users can add course but the courses are not gonna be published until they add at least one lesson and one assignment.

+- Instructors only can edit or delete their courses/lessons/assignments or even add new lessons/assignemnts after the course got published.

 # REST API Endpoints